-Subject: NOTICE OF MOTION: BEST PRACTICE 6STAR ENERGY RATED DEVELOPMENT
+Subject: NOTICE OF MOTION: BEST PRACTICE 6STAR ENERGY RATED

+DEVELOPMENT

-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 THAT Council receive a report on the ability to amend the VPA policy to incorporate; Incentives to improve climate change action by striving for 6star energy rating in commercial and industrial buildings.
 Bettering the basics bar for residential buildings.
 Contributions for acquiring open space.